 chmod +x /home/minecraft/run.sh

-10- Open the eula.txt file and change the eula value to true:
+Open the eula.txt file and change the EULA value to true:

 sudo screen /home/minecraft/run.sh

-You have launched a dedicated and personal Minecraft server on ubuntu.
-Now you can share the IP address with your friends, all together on one server and enjoy the game.
+You have launched a dedicated and personal Minecraft server on your Ubuntu server.
+Now you can share the IP address with your friends, all together on one server, and enjoy the game.

-To set up a Minecraft game server in Windows, you must first provide the following:
+To setup a Minecraft game server in Windows, please consider the below Prerequisites:

-1- Open Windows 10 and download the latest version of Java; Then open the .EXE file and click Install.
+Open Windows 10 and download the latest version of Java; Then open the .exe file and click Install.

 Go to minecraft.net and download the Minecraft Vanilla JAR game server file.
-When you download the Minecraft Server jar file, the file is automatically saved in the downloads folder.
+When you download the Minecraft Server jar file, the file is automatically saved in the Downloads folder.

-4- Move your Minecraft folder to your desired location.
-In the image below, we moved the folder to the desktop, but we suggest a dedicated folder for you.
+Move your Minecraft folder to your desired location.
+In the image below, we moved the folder to the desktop, but you are recommended to use a dedicated folder.

 Note: EULA is a document that you agree to when running the server.

-7- To accept the end user license, open the EULA text file and change eula=false to eula=true.
+To accept the end-user license, open the EULA text file and change eula=false to eula=true.
 Save the file now.

 Note: In server settings, port 25565 is set by default.

-11- Now the Minecraft game server has been installed and run and the statistics window has opened.
-Now that the server is up and running, you can log in to the server through Minecraft.
+Now the Minecraft game server has been installed and run and the statistics window has opened.
+Since the server is up and running, you can log in to the server through Minecraft.

 Similar to installing Minecraft on Ubuntu, run Minecraft as mentioned above and select Multiplayer.